nprapps/interactive-template/readme.rst

 inside, we'd love to hear from you.

-By default, the projects generated by this template are licensed under the GPLv3, and we whole-heartedly recommend its usage.
+By default, the projects generated by this template are licensed under the GPLv3, and we wholeheartedly recommend its usage.
 However, given that the template itself is MIT-licensed, you are free to replace ``root/license.txt`` with the legal text of your choice, or remove it entirely.